Revathi-N/Data-Backup-Restoring-using-RPA/README.md

 *Boost efficiency and effectiveness of the system.

 PROJECT COMPLETED TILL NOW:
-Project has been completed and we are focussing on the efficiency of the system.
+Project has been completed and we are focussing on the accuracy of the system.